BardisRenos/Spark/README.md

 ```python
   print(dataframe.count(), len(dataframe.columns))
 ```

-``
-# The first number of the number of rows and the second is the number of columns
+The first number is the number of rows and the second number is the number of columns:
   10195 12
-``

 ### 1.4 Show the basic statistics for a column .